X-ray microtomography: The principle

 Because microtomography scanners offer isotropic, or near isotropic, resolution, display of images does not need to be restricted to the conventional axial images.
 Instead, it is possible for a software program to build a volume by 'stacking' the individual slices one on top of the other.
 The program may then display the volume in an alternative manner.

 Image reconstruction software

 For X-ray microtomography, powerful open source software is available, such as the ASTRA toolbox.
-The ASTRA Toolbox is a MATLAB and python toolbox of high-performance GPU primitives for 2D and 3D tomography, from 2009–2014 developed by iMinds-Vision Lab, University of Antwerp and since 2014 jointly developed by iMinds-VisionLab, UAntwerpen and CWI, Amsterdam.
+The ASTRA Toolbox is a MATLAB and python toolbox of high-performance GPU primitives for 2D and 3D tomography, from 2009 to 2014 developed by iMinds-Vision Lab, University of Antwerp and since 2014 jointly developed by iMinds-VisionLab, UAntwerpen and CWI, Amsterdam.
 The toolbox supports parallel, fan, and cone beam, with highly flexible source/detector positioning.
 A large number of reconstruction algorithms are available, including FBP, ART, SIRT, SART, CGLS.

 For 3D visualization, tomviz is a popular open-source tool for tomography.